Faith and Film at Film Alley (Informal Class for the Community)

 “There is no better setting to truly consider the richness of the film narrative than in a comfortable movie theater with an audience,” Hohle said.
 “While our respondents primarily speak through the lens of Christianity, we really learn from each other as we take the time afterward to unpack and share the personal religious experience the film provides for each of us.”

-For more information, email philip@parabolicmedia.com or visit the frequently asked questions page.
+For more information, visit the frequently asked questions page or email philip@parabolicmedia.com.

 The Faith and Film Informal Class is a production of Parabolic Media, made possible through grants from Zion Lutheran Church and School and other patrons.
 Viewers should be aware that some of the movies to be examined contain violence, sexual situations, and rough language.
 Be it further known that the views and opinions expressed do not necessarily reflect those of the staff, governing board, or patrons of the venue where the series is staged.